-Scientists called epidemiologists study patterns in the way diseases affect groups of people.
+Scientists called epidemiologists study patterns of how diseases affect groups of people.
 For instance, epidemiologists are often called in to find out why an outbreak of a viral infection happens in a particular location or why one group of people may be more likely to get a certain disease than another group.

 Epidemiologists also estimate how common a disease is.
 They determine the incidence of a disease, or how many new people are diagnosed with the disease each year, and the prevalence of a disease, or how many people in a population have the disease at any given time.